Dave Meyers (basketball): Personal life

 Meyers married his wife, Linda, in 1975.
 Their daughter Crystal was born a year later, and son Sean followed three years later.
 Meyers worked as a sales representative for Motorola and took night classes in education at National University.
 He received his teaching certificate and, beginning in 1988, for many years he served as an elementary school teacher at Railroad Canyon Elementary School in Lake Elsinore, California.
 He also served as a basketball instructor, both privately and at camps, primarily for children aged 8–12.

 Meyers died of cancer in Temecula, California, on October 9, 2015, at the age of 62.

-Meyers was the older brother of Ann Meyers, who was also an outstanding basketball player and the only woman to sign a free agent contract with an NBA team (Indiana Pacers in 1979).
+Meyers was the older brother of Ann Meyers, who was also a basketball player and the only woman to sign a free agent contract with an NBA team (Indiana Pacers in 1979).